hamzatalha77/my_first_mobile_app/Readme.md

-creating new application for mobile
+creating new application for mobile.